cargo-signal/Data-Connector/README.md

 ## FAQ's

+* How do I obtain a client key?
+* I am looking for data not returned by the APIs, how can I get it added?
-* If you have any questions or corrections, please open an issue and we'll get it merged ASAP
+* If you have any questions or corrections, please contact ????????

-* For any other questions or concerns, just shoot me an email
+&copy; 2020 Cargo Signal